RubyDevInc/paho.mqtt.ruby/README.md

 ### Handlers and Callbacks
 #### Handlers
-When a packet is recieved and inspected, a appropriate handler is called.
-The handlers perform different control operation such as update the connection state, update the subscribed topics, and send publish control packets.
-Each packet has a specific handler.
-Before returning the handler execute a callback if the user configured one for this type of packet.
-The handler of pingreq and pingresp packets does not perform callbacks, and the publish handler may execute sequencially two callbacks.
-One for the reception of the generic publish packet and another if the user has configured a callback for the topic where the publish have been received.
+When a packet is received and inspected, an appropriate handler is called.
+The handler performs different control operation such as update the connection state, update the subscribed topics, and send publish control packets.
+Each packet has a specific handler, except the pingreq/pingresp packet.
+Before returning the handler executes a callback if the user has configured one for this type of packet.
+The publish handler may execute sequencially two callbacks.
+One callback for the reception of a generic publish packet and another one if the user has configured a callback for the topic where the publish packet has been received.

 #### Callbacks
 The callbacks could be defined in a three different ways, as block, as Proc or as Lambda.
-The callback have access to the packet that had trigger it.
+The callback has access to the packet which triggered it.
 ```ruby
 ### Register a callback trigger on the reception of a CONNACK packet
 client.on_connack = proc { puts "Successfully Connected" }